 Musician and singer David Mayo in the same studio.

-Here’s another line up, showling (left vto right): Bill Flores, Bruce Wermuth, Nancy Adams Huddleston, David Deacon-Joyner, Dave Deacon-Joyner
+Here’s another line up, showling (left to right): Bill Flores, Bruce Wermuth, Nancy Adams Huddleston (wife of the former founder) and David Deacon-Joyner.

 This is one of the other recording studios on 51 Diana street en partly from Poplar.
 SEE them sing